wkumari/draft-vandergaast-edns-client-subnet/README.md

    an implementation could decide to use a statically configured whitelist of Authoritative Namesevers to send the option to.
-   Implementations MAY also allow additionally configuring this based on other criteria (i.e. zone, qtype).
+   Implementations MAY also allow additionally configuring this based on other criteria, such as zone or query type.

+Contavalli, et al.       Expires April 30, 2015                [Page 16]

+Internet-Draft        Client Subnet in DNS Requests         October 2014

    An additional advantage of using a whitelist is that partial client address information is only disclosed to Nameservers that are known to use the information, improving privacy.

    A major drawback is scalability.
-The operator needs to track which Nameservers support edns-client-subnet, making it harder for new Authoritative Nameservers to start using the option.
+The operator needs to track which Authoritative Nameservers support edns-client-subnet, making it harder for new Authoritative Nameservers to start using the option.

 12. Example